talcs/NAAP-440/README.md

 ## Reproducing the research

 ### Generating candidate network schemes
 The `scheme_generator.py` script will generate a JSON file that will contain all the possible network schemes.
-The generation constraints and properties are defined in the script's SETTINGS dictionary.
+The generation constraints and properties are defined as constants in the script's SETTINGS dictionary, including the network depths, number of stages and the properties of each convolutional layer.
+A DFS scan over the predefined layer variables discovers all the possible schemes.
 Run example:
 ```
 $ python scheme_generator.py generated_schemes.json
 -I- Done.
 440 schemes have been generated to file generated_schemes.json.